MassilAit/blog/content/posts/ai_explained_part1.md

 The aim of machine learning is to approximate such a function, given enough pairs of input and output data.
 We define a data point as a pair $(X,Y)$, where $X$ is the input and $Y$ is the output.

-In the next section, we’ll explore our first machine learning model: the linear function.
+In the next section, we’ll explore our first machine learning model: the linear regression.

 # Linear regression